 The Domitor Student Essay Award is offered annually in order to stimulate interest in the field of early cinema studies, to involve young scholars and archivists in the activities of our organization, and to reduce the gap between established and emerging generations of scholars and archivists of early cinema.
 The deadline is typically August 15, so that the winner can be announced at the annual General Assembly in October.
-For this year’s guidelines in English/French, click here.
+This year, the deadline has been extended to September 15, 2017.
+For 2017 guidelines in English/French, click here.

 The winner of the 2016 Domitor Student Essay Award is Allain Daigle (University of Wisconsin-Milwaukee) for “Not A Betting Man: Stanford, Muybridge, and the Palo Alto Wager-Myth.”
 This essay tackles one of the oldest myths in pre-cinema history, that of the supposed bet on a horse’s “un-supported transit” which Muybridge’s photo-sequence has been reported to have proven for the benefit of Leland Stanford.
 Although questioned from as early as 1915, Daigle shows how claim and counter-claim have reverberated through the large and continuing literatures on Muybridge, Stanford, and indeed photography’s place in the narratives of modern science and cinema.
 Going well beyond merely identifying degrees of veracity, the author impressively identifies what has been at stake in various claims, in terms of ideology, ownership and ultimately how we write the history of complex multi-agent developments in technology and science.
 In addition, the Award Committee recognizes Alison Reiko Loader (Concordia University) for “A Rational and Entertaining Species of Amusement to Bipeds of All Ages: The Splendid Camera Obscura.”
 Congratulations to Allain and Alison!